 Kabocha are easier to cut than many winter squashes, but you’ll still want to make sure you have a sharp, heavy knife and a steady cutting board.

-From there, I scoop out the seeds (a sturdy ice cream scoop makes quick work of the seeds)
+From there, I scoop out the seeds of each quarter (a sturdy ice cream scoop makes quick work of the seeds)

 How to Roast Kabocha Squash